Billy O'Conner

 William O'Conner Jr. (born January 2, 1987) is an American college baseball coach and former catcher.
 O'Conner is the head coach of the Xavier Musketeers baseball team.
 O'Conner played college baseball at the Indiana University for coach Tracy Smith before transferring to the Xavier University to play for coach Scott Googins from 2008 to 2009.

 Playing career

 O'Conner attended Elder High School in Cincinnati, Ohio.
 O'Conner then enrolled at the Indiana University, to play college baseball for the Indiana Hoosiers baseball team.

 As a freshman at the Indiana University in 2006, O'Conner had a .176 batting average, a .233 on-base percentage (OBP) and a .206 SLG.

 As a sophomore in 2007, O'Conner batted .310 with a .310 SLG, 9 hits, and 9 RBIs.

 In the 2008 season as a junior, O'Conner transferred to the Xavier University to play for the Xavier Musketeers baseball team and hit 5 doubles and 21 RBIs.

-O'Conner had his best season as a senior in 2009, with home runs (2) and was a key contribute with RBIs (39), batting average (.333) and slugging (.412).
+O'Conner had his best season as a senior in 2009, with home runs (2) and was a key contributor with RBIs (39), batting average (.333) and slugging (.412).
 He was named Honorable mention All-Atlantic 10 Conference baseball tournament Team.